christophergandrud/julia-play/julia/Workflow-for-Python-Package-Development.md

 #### Branch control and releases

 Your package should be in a version control system like GitHub.
 The *main* branch should be your "protected branch".
 Develop and test new code in other branches.
 Only merge code into the *main* branch after it has passed the automated tests and (if it is headed for production) review by a peer.
+On GitHub you can enforce this discipline with [branch control](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule).

 Rules of thumb for this process include: